fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/Get-AzureSqlDatabaseCopy.md

 You can run this cmdlet on the server that hosts the source or target database.

 This cmdlet is synchronous.
-The cmdlet blocks the azurepowershell console until it returns a status object.
+The cmdlet blocks the Azure PowerShell console until it returns a status object.

 The *PartnerServer* and *PartnerDatabase* parameters are optional.
 If you do not specify either parameter, this cmdlet returns a table of results.